scrabbletank/farhome-rules/rulesdoc.md

 When casting a Lightning spell you may spend 1 additional mana to add one crit to your spellcasting roll.
 This crit adds no successes, but does trigger on crit effects.

 #### Banishment
-*Requires 3 proficiency in Divine, 12th level*
+*Requires 3 proficiency in Divine, 12th Level*

 The spells _Turn Undead_ and _Destroy Monstrosity_ can target Undead, Monstrosities, Demons, and Outsiders.
 When casting _Bind Creature_, if the creature is not native to this plane they add 1 Terrible die to all attacks and spells made while bound.

+#### Unrelenting Force
+*Requires 3 proficiency in Arcane, 15th Level*

+When landing a hit with a spell that deals Force damage you may shove the target, moving them 1 tile to the side or away from you.
+This movement does not trigger opportunity attacks.
+When rolling a crit with these spells you may reroll a single wound die in the damage roll.
 ___
 ### Advanced